 (Example: https://www.dropbox.com/s/ismx7sa8cokprwf/1%29%20Week%20%231% 3A%20test.mp3?dl=1)

-- It is suggested to not add audio files larger than 20 MB.
+- It is suggested to add audio files up to 20 MB

-4. After clicking on Preview on the audio learning activity, the audio player automatically takes the color theme of your course player.
+You can Preview the audio learning activity in the Course Player.
+The audio player automatically takes the color theme of your course player.

-7. You can also Password protect this learning activity for users who only have the password.
+You can also Password protect this audio learning activity for users who only have the password.

 Notes: